davidkaste/prophetik/README.md

 # prophetik
-Recommandation engine based on tripartite graphs and linked data.
+Recommendation engine based on tripartite graphs and linked data.